Particular/docs.particular.net/Content/NServiceBus/more-on-profiles.md

 -   MultiSite turns on the gateway

--   Master makes the endpoint a “master node endpoint”.
+-   Master makes the endpoint a "master node endpoint".
     <span style="font-size: 14px; line-height: 24px;">This means that it
     runs the gateway for multisite interaction, the timeout manager, and the Distributor.